TimonSchneider01/ccl1/README.md

 <div style="text-align: center;">
   <img src="Untitled 01-21-2025 12-41-15 (1).gif" alt="Enemy Spritesheet" width="200">
   <p>With the Grenade Sprite i tried to create something that first implodes before it explodes. </p>
+  <p>When it came to the grenade, the grimoire and the healing item, i tried prototyping first: Trying to figure out what the motion of things look like when sped up and if it feels natural. also when it's small siyed on the screen</p>
 </div>

 ---